Skip to main content

 You Aren't Gonna Need It (YAGNI)

-As a beginner developer, it's always tempting to build a complex system that "might be useful later."
-This often leads to wasted effort and unnecessary complexity.
+This warns against building features or abstractions for hypothetical future use cases.
+Developers frequently find it tempting to build a complex system that "might be useful later," but this often leads to wasted effort and unnecessary complexity.

 Premature Optimization is the root of all evil